livingkurt/Developer-Profile-Generator/README.md

 ## Back End

 This application was fully made in the backend.
-I used node.js, axios, and puppeteer to gather all of the information from github,
+I used node.js, axios, and puppeteer to gather all of the information from github, create the pdf file, and place all the desired information in a nice and neat way.

-## Issues
+## Challenges

-* Major Cities Collapse will not uncollapse when changing window size
-* Google Chrome will not do the api calls, safari does
+One of the most challenging aspects of this project was using a second .js file that held all of the styling for my pdf.
+Without documentation with what classes go where.
+It was tough, but I am up for the challenge.
+I find great satisfaction in creating something exactly as someone wants it to be.
+It makes it easier for everyone!

 ![Developer-Profile-Generator](images/Full.png)